 No one likes to admit it, but there’s a lot to be confused about when creating, organizing, sending out, and receiving RSVPs for any event.
 From etiquette, to timing, to style, to expectations of your guests, we’ve always been surprised by the number of questions we see from event planners when considering these things.
-With this in mind, we decided to gather eight of our most common RSVP questions into one handy guide for you as you plan your next event:
+With this in mind, we decided to gather nine of our most common RSVP questions into one handy guide for you as you plan your next event:

 These days, with the advent of digital and online RSVPs, we’ve seen this process used for everything from the traditional wedding RSVP or formal events like Bar and Bat Mitzvahs, to more recently corporate events, reunions, and social get togethers.
 With online RSVPs now becoming much cheaper and less tedious than the traditional snail mail variety, you can use them for any event that you plan to organize around a guest list, large or small.